jmoenig/Snap/DEVLOG.md

     * support for smooth animations in recursive control structures defined using metaprogramming
     * optimized FOR-loop and FOR-EACH-loop for speed
     * renamed "primitive" blocks into "extension"
+    * scroll long text inside result balloons instead of shortening it
 * **Notable Fixes:**
     * fixed a type error when using metaprogramming to copy default inputs from a primitive over to a custom block definition
     * fixed referencing system drop-down menus in metaprogramming